Dhruvadevi

-Dhruva-devi was the queen of the Gupta emperor Chandragupta II (r. c.
+Dhruva-devi was the queen of the Gupta king Chandragupta II (r. c.
 380 – c.
 415 CE), who ruled in present-day northern India.
-She was the mother of his successor Kumaragupta I, and was most probably same as Dhruva-svamini, who has been mentioned as a queen of Chandragupta and the mother of prince Govindagupta in a clay seal inscription.
+She was the mother of his successor Kumaragupta I, and was most probably same as Dhruva-svamini, who has been mentioned as a queen of Chandragupta and the mother of prince Govindagupta in a clay seal inscription as well as the Empress consort of the Gupta Empire.

 According to the Sanskrit play Devi-Chandraguptam, which is now partially lost, Dhruvadevi was originally a queen of Chandragupta's elder brother Ramagupta, who decided to surrender her to a Shaka enemy after being besieged.
 Chandragupta entered the enemy camp disguised as the queen, and killed the enemy.
 A reconstruction of the play, based on other literary and epigraphic evidence, suggests that Chandragupta later killed Ramagupta, and married Dhruva-devi.
 The historicity of this narrative is debated among modern historians, with some scholars dismissing it as a work of fiction.